frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 5. `quick + NTFS  + on`
 6. `slow  + NTFS  + off`

-A bigger set of combination will result in a bigger efficiency.
+A bigger set of combinations will result in a bigger efficiency.
 For example, the combination below has 4,704 combinations, only 62 are needed when using the Pairwise technique.
 That is a whopping 98.6% decrease!

 ```
 Type:          Primary, Logical, Single, Span, Stripe, Mirror, RAID-5